arungoibibo/birdymongo/README.md

 # BIRD STORE
-To store bird information in mongodb using django
+BirdyMongo is engine that store information of birds and helps to retrieve it when request via api.

+Its a excersie to get an hold on `http CRUD` methods.

+BirdyMongo comes handy for those who likes to learn basic `Django` application that run over Mongo store.

   Installation:

-pip install -r requirements.txt
+    `pip install -r requirements.txt`

   Run-Server:

-python manage.py runserver
+    `python manage.py runserver`

   URLS:

     GET /birds - List all birds,

     POST /birds - Add a new bird,

     GET /birds/{id} - Get details on a specific bird,

     DELETE /birds/{id} - Delete a bird by id